Home EV charging in WA: everything you need to know

 - Cable runs to the charging location

-- Proximity to switchboard: Shorter cable runs = lower cost
+- Proximity to switchboard: shorter cable runs keep the cost down

-- Vehicle parking position: Easy access to charge port
+- Vehicle parking position: easy access to the charge port

-- Future needs: Will you have a second EV?
+- Future needs: will you add a second EV?

 Timeline

-- Site assessment (1-2 days): Electrician visits, provides quote
+- Site assessment (1-2 days): electrician visits and provides a quote

 | Component | Cost Range | |-----------|------------| | EV charger unit | $1,100 - $2,500 | | Installation (standard) | $500 - $1,000 | | Installation (complex) | $1,000 - $2,000 | | Switchboard upgrade (if needed) | $500 - $2,000 | | Total typical | $2,000 - $4,500 |